joshmcgrath08/openvpn_on_ec2/README.md

 ## EC2 Instances

 By default, spot instances are used as they are significantly cheaper.
-On the other hand, on-demand instances are eligible for the free tier.
+On the other hand, on-demand instances are eligible for the free tier and have better availability guarantees.
 It would not be difficult to change the Cloudformation template to allow for on-demand instances as well.

 ## Testing

 While provisioning, connecting to, and making requests through the VPN has been tested, including as part of the Travis CI tests, additional security testing should be performed.

+## Cost

+In addition to the cost of the EC2 spot instance itself (based on market price), there are costs for storage (about $0.80/month), and network (about $0.10/GB/month).